 Lenovo and Dell are two of the world’s leading manufacturers of laptops.
 They both have their own spectacular line of products.
 And many times, a customer can get confused between the two.
 They don’t know which graphics card they should get.
 Or what processor is best.
 More so, battery health is also a huge concern.
 Many people run into battery issues and have to get them replaced.

-7 Things to Check on Lenovo vs Dell Quality
+7 Things to Check on Lenovo vs Dell Quality in 2020

-Dell laptops usually have a very low battery life.
+Dell laptops usually have very low battery life.
 A typical Dell battery at full charge can last up to 2 hours.
 While other Dell batteries can last as long as 6 hours.
 To add to that, some laptops have a running “plugged in, not charging” error.
 This requires the replacement of the battery or changing the adapter.
 And many times, the issue is not solved.
 Using a different adapter than the one specific to your model also creates this issue.

 Lenovo batteries have a longer lifespan.
 At full charge, their battery lasts around 11 hours.
 Some models have an extended battery life of up to 30 hours.
 Lenovo batteries are the best, and many don’t even require frequent replacements.
 It is a great brand if both battery life and quality are your concern.
 Lenovo also has a “plugged in, not charging” issue.
 But this error is less frequent.
 And it mainly occurs in second-hand or refurbished laptops.